FILM-5-Application-Form-2017 – Word doc

 Relationship with AFCOOP

-All FILM 5 productions are made under the supervision of the Atlantic Filmmakers Cooperative and the FILM 5 Core Support Team consisting of the Supervising Producer, Producer Mentor, Writer Mentor, Director Mentor, and Post-production Supervisor.
-All productions will be produced in accordance with the approved shooting script and locked budget.
+All FILM 5 productions are made under the supervision of the Atlantic Filmmakers Cooperative and the FILM 5 Core support team.
+Productions are produced in accordance with the approved shooting script and locked budget.
+Creative control and ownership of the projects remain with the filmmakers at all times during the program.

 - Teams must consist of a Director, Writer and Producer.
 A Director or Producer may also be the Writer.
 A Director cannot be the Producer.

-- All Team members must have completed basic film training.
-The training may have been completed through a post-secondary institution, a filmmaking cooperative, artist-run centre or on the job.
+- All Team members must have completed some basic film training.
+The training may have been completed through a post-secondary institution, a filmmaking cooperative, artist-run centre, on the job, or can be self-taught.

-- All Team members must have held a key creative role (Director, Producer or Writer) on a film or video work that was created outside of film school or basic training.
+- Director applicants must have held a key creative role (writer or director) on a completed film or video work.

 - Full time students (undergraduate or graduate level) are not eligible to apply.